 Linda heads out over the unspoiled sands.

-different minerals and can be split into thin irregular plates.
+different minerals and can be split into thin, irregular plates.

-Another day over.
+Another day is over.

 Vila Nova de Milfontes is an attractive town and gives the impression of being

-"far from the madding crowd"
+"far from the madding crowd."

 It is said that Hannibal and his Carthaginians sheltered in the little port here during a storm.